A categorical derivation of Lebesgue integration: Integration on an arbitrary measure space

 in $\cat{C}$ commutes. \end{lemma} Results of this type are known as Beck--Chevalley conditions~\cite[Section~IV.9]{MaMo}.

 \begin{proof} The square

 in $\Mpar$ commutes, and the result follows by functoriality of $F$. \end{proof}

 We prove our main theorem in three steps (Table~\ref{table:B-results}), which informally are as follows.
 First, the universal \emph{vector space} obtained from a measure space consists of the simple functions.
-Second, the universal \emph{normed vector space} from a measure space consists of the a.e.\ equivalence classes of simple functions.
-Third, as the main theorem, the universal \emph{Banach space} from a measure space consists of the integrable functions.
+Second, the universal \emph{normed vector space} on a measure space consists of the almost everwhere equivalence classes of simple functions.
+Third, as the main theorem, the universal \emph{Banach space} on a measure space consists of the almost everywhere equivalence classes of integrable functions.
 Each step has two versions, according to whether one considers functoriality with respect to all measure-preserving partial maps or only the embeddings.

 We now begin the first step.
 Two embeddings

 of measure spaces are \demph{complementary} if $iY \cap jZ = \emptyset$ and $iY \cup jZ = X$.
 Write $\Vect$ for the category of vector spaces.
 Let $\BVemb$ be the category of pairs $(F, v)$ consisting of a functor $F\from \Memb \to \Vect$ together with an element $v_X \in F(X)$ for each measure space $X$, satisfying the following axiom: \begin{itemize} \item[\KKcomp] $(Fi)(v_Y) + (Fj)(v_Z) = v_X$ for all pairs of complementary embeddings $Y \toby{i} X \otby{j} Z$. \end{itemize} A map $(F', v') \to (F, v)$ in $\BVemb$ is a natural transformation $\psi \from F' \to F$ such that $\psi_X(v'_X) = v_X$ for all $X$.